Interim Artistic Director

 Photo by Brian Guilliaux

-Carter Alexander was appointed Artistic Director of Ballet Dallas in January.
 Carter’s association with Ballet Dallas began as a guest choreographer in 2018 when he created Duex Poémes to an original composition by Martin Morgan.
 In addition to Duex Poémes, Carter has created three premieres for the company: L’Inverno, Petites Danses en Noir et Blanc, and Oratorio.
 Since starting with Ballet Dallas in 2019 as Co-Artistic Director, Carter has commissioned works for the company by Durante Verzola, Hailey Von Schlehenried, Takia Hopson, Lauren Gonzales, and Silas Farley.
 Carter was instrumental in bringing about Ballet Dallas’s revival of George Skibine’s Romantic Encounters.
-Carter is committed to Ballet Dallas’s vision of making ballet accessible, affordable, innovative, and progressive.
+Carter later went on to become the Artistic Director of the company.

 Carter began his dance training with his mother Amanda Stone in Cheyenne, Wyoming.
 He continued his training at Arts Magnet, now Booker T Washington High School for the Performing and Visual Arts, and the Dallas Conservatory of Ballet, formerly the Dallas Ballet Academy.
 Carter performed the role of The Poet in Les Sylphides for the premiere performance of the original Ballet Dallas in 1989/90.
 After graduating from BTWHSPVA, Carter danced with the Hartford Ballet.
 At Hartford Ballet, Carter studied with internationally renowned teacher Truman Finney.
 While dancing with the Hartford Ballet, Carter also met his wife Jeanne Elser.
 Carter continued his career with the Kansas City Ballet, and Pennsylvania Ballet and he taught on the school faculties of both companies.